-Items included in the financial statements of the entity are measured using the currency that best reflects the economic substance of the underlying events and circumstances relevant to that entity ('the functional currency').
+Items included in the financial statements of the Company are measured using the currency that best reflects the economic substance of the underlying events and circumstances relevant to the Company (the 'functional currency').

 Foreign currency transactions are translated into the functional currency at the exchange rates prevailing at the dates of the transactions.
 Monetary assets and liabilities that are denominated in foreign currencies are translated into the functional currency of the Company at the rates in effect at the balance sheet date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing at the date when the fair value was determined.
-Foreign currency translation differences are recognised in profit or loss and are included in the Statement of Comprehensive Income.
+Foreign currency translation differences are recognised in profit and loss in the Statement of Comprehensive Income.